-You cannot have held any American Express-issued card in the past six months in order to receive this bonus, and business cards are not affected by the tough new restrictions on American Express UK welcome bonuses.
-You must have been in business for more than a year and have a UK bank account.
+You cannot have held any American Express Membership Rewards-earning card in the past six months in order to receive this bonus, and business cards are not affected by the tough new restrictions on American Express U.K. welcome bonuses.

 This is a charge card (rather than a credit card), which has no spending limit, but you’ll need to pay the balance in full each month.
 The card is made from metal, rather than plastic you may be used to with other cards.

 Considering how expensive this card is, the earning rate of only 1 Membership Reward point per £1 spent is fairly disappointing.
 Fortunately, there is one bonus spend category — you’ll earn 2 Membership Rewards points for each £1 spent on flights, hotels, car hire or experiences with American Express Travel, which can be very lucrative if you or your staff are doing plenty of business travel.

 While you will still receive 1 Membership Reward point per £1 (equivalent) spent in foreign currencies, you will also be hit with a 2.99% foreign transaction fee, which is about double the value of the Membership Rewards points you are receiving.
 Because of that, don’t use this card abroad for the points-earning benefit unless absolutely necessary.

 It’s frustrating that a card with such a high annual fee and comparatively low earn rate for normal purchases still imposes foreign transaction fees.
 If Amex were to improve anything about this card, it should look at either — or both — the dismal point-earning structure or the fact that it still charges an unnecessary foreign transaction fee.

 For a card that offers supreme travel benefits, it’s strange to impose a penalty for using it when abroad.